abstractmath.org GLOSSARY

 here.

-To call an assertion a theorem is to claim that the assertion has been proved.
+To call an statement a theorem is to claim that the statement has been proved.

 In texts the proof is usually